Innehåll på denna sida

 About studying SFI

 Your knowledge and experience are valuable and important.
-When you start your SFI studies, your teacher will assess factors such as your knowledge and experience.
+When you start your SFI studies, the teacher shall assess your knowledge level and experience.
 You and your teacher will plan and design the teaching together.

 SFI is intended for people with different experiences, life situations, knowledge levels and study goals.
 The amount of time it takes to complete an SFI course varies from one person to another.
 You can start and finish SFI at different times.